 My name is Tony Seed.
-I am a journalist/publisher, longtime political activist and enthusiast of amateur sport, resident of Blantyre, Ontario (near Meaford) and sometimes Halifax, Nova Scotia, in Canada.
-I began amateursport by providing an archive of articles which I have written or collected over the years that may have relevance today.
-This web blog is very much a work in progress and unfortunately the time I would like to devote to it has been limited.
+I am a journalist/publisher/historian, longtime political activist and enthusiast of amateur sport, resident of Blantyre, Ontario (near Meaford) and sometimes Halifax, Nova Scotia, in Canada.
+I began amateursport by providing an archive of articles which I had written or collected over the years that may have relevance today.
+This web blog is very much a work in progress.
+The time I would like to devote to it is limited.

 How can I reach you?